RahulWakde/VPC-EKS-TERRAFORM/README.md

-# VPC-EKS-TERRAFORM
+# VPC-EKS-TERRAFORM-NGNIX
-3EKS Cluster on AWS Using Terraform
+EKS Cluster on AWS Using Terraform

 In this project, I’ve built an Amazon EKS cluster using Terraform, following infrastructure-as-code principles and AWS best practices.
 The goal of this setup is to create a reproducible, clean, and production-ready Kubernetes environment without relying on manual AWS Console steps.